ExpressionEngine/ExpressionEngine-User-Guide/docs/pro/development/fieldtypes.md

  - small
  - footer

-### Making complex fieldtypes to work
+### Making Complex Fieldtypes To Work

-If your fieldtype is representing complex data structures, such as Grid or Fluid field, you'll need to tell Pro is needs to be treated in a different way.
+If your fieldtype is representing complex data structures, such as Grid or Fluid field, you will need to tell Pro to be treat this fieldtype in a different way.
 You can do this by declaring in fieldtype

     public $complex_data_structure = true;